nlf/dlite/README.md

 # DLite

+THIS PROJECT NEEDS A NEW MAINTAINER - I have stopped using OSX and no longer have time to continue to work on this.
+Open an issue if you're interested.

 this branch represents the latest *beta* version. the stable version can be found in the legacy branch.

 ## Building